Gdeterline/Titanic_Survival_Prediction/README.md

 - **Model Output**: Outputs a probability, then converts it to a class (0 or 1)
 - **Range of Predictions**: Outputs values between 0 and 1 (probabilities).

-Based on the theory, we train the model provided by scikit-learn -**sklearn.linear_model.LogisticRegression()**- on the training subset of the _train_ dataset.
+Based on the theory, we train the model provided by scikit-learn **sklearn.linear_model.LogisticRegression()** on the training subset of the _train_ dataset.
 The model has been trained twice:
 - First with a single feature, to test out the model and see how things work.
 The results aren't expected to be very good.
 - Then on the several relevant features, to have a complete model.
 Of course, this is the model we choose to keep.